umanchanda/umanchanda/README.md

 - 🔭 I’m currently working on:
     - Making a movie web application using Typescript and React.
     - Studying for my AWS Certified Solutions Architect Exam.
+    - Trying out some CTFs
-- 🌱 I’m currently learning about: Golang, Typescript, React, DevOps, and AWS
+- 🌱 I’m currently learning about: Golang, Typescript, React, DevOps, AWS, and Cryptography
 - ⚡ Fun fact: I love to watch movies and I'm a big Cleveland sports fan
 - 📫 How to reach me:
     - [My Website](https://umanchanda.github.io)